ionStici/react/mds/react/new-react-project.md

 ## Predefined Scripts

-- `npm run dev` starts the development server
+- `dev` starts the development server

-- `npm run build` bundles the app into static files for production
+- `build` bundles the app into static files for production

-- `npm run preview` preview the production version of the app
+- `preview` preview the production version of the app

 ## Rendering a Component